Traditional Indian Wedding Celebrations

-Liquid bindi or sticker like bindi is used often in place of sindoor in the regular wear buy the Indian women.
+Liquid bindi or sticker-like bindi is used often in place of sindoor in regular wear by Indian women.

-Coming to one f the famous and the most important rituals of Indian wedding is the Mehendi ceremony.
-Mehendi is actually a herb which is crushed and mixed with natural ingredients to form a liquidy paste.
+Coming to one f the famous and most important rituals of an Indian wedding is the Mehendi ceremony.
+Mehendi is actually a herb that is crushed and mixed with natural ingredients to form a liquid paste.

-This paste is rolled in a paperand then it is used just like a pen.
-This is further used to decorate bride’s hands and feet.
-After washing of the mehendi, your hands are left with a beautiful tattoo like ink whose color ranges from orange to dark brown.
+This paste is rolled in paper and then it is used just like a pen.
+This is further used to decorate the bride’s hands and feet.
+After washing the Mehendi, your hands are left with a beautiful tattoo-like ink whose color ranges from orange to dark brown.

-Mehendi ceremony has great cultural importance in Indian weddings and the belief is that the bright and deep colour represents the success and happiness of the marriage.
+The mehndi ceremony has great cultural importance in Indian weddings and the belief is that the bright and deep color represents the success and happiness of the marriage.

-Since the henna or mehendi powder is green in color, various weddings have been following the theme of wearing green shade throughout this day.
+Since the henna or mehndi powder is green in color, various weddings have been following the theme of wearing green shade throughout this day.

-This paste is used to apply onto the bride as well as the groom one or two days before the wedding.
-Turmeric itself is considered as a natural antioxidant for the skin which helps to remove any marks, making it look completely flawless.
+This paste is used to apply to the bride as well as the groom one or two days before the wedding.
+Turmeric itself is considered a natural antioxidant for the skin which helps to remove any marks, making it look completely flawless.

-Marriage ceremony amongst the bride and groom is completed only when they exchange garlands made out of flowers like roses, jasmine, marigold etc. It is a symbol of the bride and groom tied up together for the rest of their lives.
-Green colored garlands are also famous since they are made out of some sacred leaves.
+The marriage ceremony between the bride and groom is completed only when they exchange garlands made out of flowers like roses, jasmine, marigold, etc. It is a symbol of the bride and groom tied up together for the rest of their lives.
+Green-colored garlands are also famous since they are made out of sacred leaves.